AmyOlex/Chrono/README.md

 it is appended to a master T6 list, also a specific T6 id is assigned to each found T6 Entity.
 Finally, once all of the SUTime objects have been parsed into their respective T6 entities, the master list is passed back to the main function for further processing.

+Here is a list of T6Entity types and our parsing strategy:

+* *Day of Week:* Days of the week were identified by looking for specific sub-strings such as "monday" or "mon".
+All puntuation was removed prior to parsing out these strings.
+* *Calendar Interval:* Calendar Intervals are defined as days, weeks, months, or years that align to a calendar interval such a Sunday to Saturday, or the 1st of the month to the 31st.
+These intervals were identified by searching for the strings "day", "week", "month", and "year", and their plural forms.
+Some calendar intervals have a number specifying the amount, such as "3 weeks".
+After identifying the interval it is assumed that any number specification will appear before the interval, so a number (numeric or text) is then searched for in the upstream text.
+* *Text Month and Day:* A "Text Month and Day" refers to a non-numeric month reference, such as "Nov.
+6".
+Each temporal phrase string was normalized to all lowercase, and only commas were removed.
+Phrase text was then searched for each month, such as "november" or "nov.".
+Periods were kept because they needed to be included in the reported span.
+Once a month was identified it was assumed any associated day would be mentioned downstream of the month mention; thus, an interger or number word was searched for in downstream text from the identified month.
+* *AM or PM:* Due to possible ambiguity of "AM" when converted to lowercase, and the potential inclusion of punctuation into the temporal phrase (e.g. a.m.) that needed to be accounted for when calculating the span, no text normalization was done when searching for AMPM annotations.
+Phrases were instead directly search for inclusion of one of the following: "AM","am","A.M.","AM.","a.m.","am.","PM","pm","P.M.","p.m.","pm.","PM."
+* *Part of Day:* Temporal phrases were normalized by converting to lowercase and removing all punctuation.
+Then the following terms were searched for in the temporal phrase: "morning","evening","afternoon","night","dawn","dusk","tonight","overnight","today","nights","mornings","evening","afternoons".
+* *Time Zone:* Time zones were identified using a regular expression to search for one of the following abbreviations representing a time zone: AST, EST, CST, MST, PST, AKST, HST, UTC-11, UTC+10.
+When searching for time zones, the text was not normalized.
+* *TwoDigitYear:* Two digit years were identified looking for specific patterns (regular expressions) in the form date strings such as mm/dd/yy, if a string contained a two-digit year, it would see if there were any number of other temporal entites that could be a subinterval associated with this year.
+* *Year:* Four digit years were identified by looking for specific patterns (regular expressions), specifically mm/dd/yyyy, similar to the TwoDigitYear method mentioned above, if a four digit year was found it would see if there were any number of other temporal entites that could be a subinterval associated with this year.
+* *Month of Year:*  2 digit months were identified by looking for three specific formats: yyyy/mm/dd, yy/mm/dd, mm/dd/yy.
+If one of these conditions were met it would convert the two-digit month into it's proper nomenclature (11 = November)
+* *Day of Month:* 2 digit days were identified looking for a specific format: mm/dd/yy.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* *Hour of Day:*  2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* *Minute of Hour:* 2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
+* *Second of Minute:* 2 digit hours were identified looking for a specific format: HH:MM:SS.
+If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.

 ### 4. Evaluation and Results
 Baseline - The baseline used for this projects was to use a different temporal extractor, HeidelTime in this case, and compare how well it performs against the AnaforaTools evaluation script.
 Using similar methods to our main implemetation of taking raw text and parsing out temporal expressions using HeidelTimes stand alone function, then we generated a HeidTimeList (similar to our SUTime List) which was parsed out into specific T6 Entities, finally, the results were checked using AnaforaTools evauluation script.